arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

   }
 ```

-***You will see the output data as various "-1" until the GPS has enough visible satellites to get the correct data, make sure the GPS antenna is somewhere that can see the sky.***
+***You will see the output data as various "-1" until the GPS has enough visible satellites to get the correct data.
+Make sure the GPS antenna is pointing at the sky.***

 #### Low Power GPS

 The GPS antenna is active, that means that it needs power to function as it has electronics inside of it.

-One way to save power on your project is to enable the GPS module only when it is needed to read the data:
+One way to save power on your project is to enable the GPS module only when it needs to read data:

 ```cpp
   //Start the GPS module